segmentio/consent-manager/README.md

   const preferencesDialogContent = 'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' const cancelDialogTitle = 'Are you sure you want to cancel?' const cancelDialogContent = 'Your preferences have not been saved.
-By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.'
+By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.' const translationMessages = {
+    'ui.save': 'Save',
+    'ui.cancel': 'Cancel',
+    'purpose.functional': [
+      React.createElement(
+        'p',
+        null,
+        'To monitor the performance of our site and to enhance your browsing experience.'
+      ),
+      React.createElement(
+        'p',
+        null,
+        'For example, these tools enable you to communicate with us via live chat.'
+      )
+    ]
+  }

   return (
     <div>